Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-For the Online Course format (the self-paced version), you do have the ability to select from three different content access periods depending on your needs.
+With the Online Course format (i.e. the self-paced version), you do have the ability to select from three different content access periods depending on your needs.
 You will have the choice of 6 months, 9 months or 12 months of online content access.
 Although the content access periods differ, the content itself does not.
-These three offerings will cost you approximately $1,800, $2,200 and $2,500, respectively.
+These self-paced offerings startat roughly $2,000 and go up from there.

 Course options and pricing current as of date of publication.